grrr-amsterdam/cookie-consent/README.md

 Will fire whenever the cookie settings are updated, or when the instance is constructed and existing settings are found.
 It returns the array with cookie preferences, identical to the `getPreferences()` method.

-This can be used to fire Google Tag Manager triggers for each cookie type, and it should only be added once.
+This can be used to fire tag triggers for each cookie type, for example via Google Tag Manager.

 Example: